 The ASXCGC recommends that the Chairperson should be an independent director.
-The Chairperson of GLG, Estina Ang Suan Hong, the founder of the business, is integral in maintaining the business and important customer and banking relationships and carries out a strategic executive role.
-Christopher Chong Meng Tak is the lead independent director, which is recommended by the ASXCGC.
-Where the Chairperson is not an independent director, the role of the lead independent director is to act as a representative for any collective views of the non-executive directors, to ensure that the voices of the non-executive directors carry significant weight in the Board's decision making process, and to ensure that the Board understands and maintains boundaries between the Board and management responsibilities.
+The Chairperson of GLG, Estina Ang Suan Hong is the founder of the business and the CEO.
+She is integral in maintaining the business and important customer and banking relationships and carries out a strategic executive role.
+Further and in Asia, a large number of founder operated listed business, particularly amongst smaller and medium sized businesses, have a founder who is both Chairman and CEO.
+This reflects both the Asian culture of 'respect' and economic imperative.
+However, to create a check and balance and to provide shareholders with a direct voice, Christopher Chong Meng Tak was appointed lead independent director.
+This appointment is recommended by the ASXCGC where the Chairperson is not an independent director.
+The role of the lead independent director is to act as a representative for any collective views of the non-executive directors, to ensure that the voices of the non-executive directors carry significant weight in the Board's decision making process, and to ensure that the Board understands and maintains boundaries between the Board and management responsibilities.

 The ASXCGC also recommends that the role of Chair and CEO should not be exercised by the same individual.
-As stated above, the Chairperson and CEO of GLG, Estina Ang Suan Hong, the founder of the business, is integral in maintaining the business and important customer and banking relationships and carries out a strategic executive role as both Chair and CEO of the Company.
+As stated above, the Chairperson and CEO of GLG, Estina Ang Suan Hong, is integral in maintaining the business and important customer and banking relationships.
+As stated above, this is commonplace in Asia and reflects 'respect' and economic imperative.
+Having said this, the Company is seeking a CEO to take over the position and as part of its succession planning.